WenboGong/MetaSGMCMC/README.md

-# Meta-Learning with Stochastic Gradient MCMC
+# Meta-Learning for Stochastic Gradient MCMC

 This repo contains the implementation of the experiments in the following paper: